Stoops-ML/aerofoils/log_notes.md

 indirectly, since a larger mini-batch will tend to have a smaller variance (law-of-large-numbers) than a smaller mini-batch.
 You want the mini-batch to be large enough to be informative about the direction of the gradient, but small enough that SGD can regularize your network.

+- I don't think I need to do a batchnorm after every convolution because the coordinates are already normalised by chord